TheDeanLab/navigate/_sources/advanced.rst.txt

 **navigate** establishes communication with each device independently, and passes the instance of that device to class that controls it (e.g., in this case, the `CustomDevice` class).
-This allows **navigate** to be initialized with multiple microscope :ref:`configurations <user_guide/software_configuration:configuration file>`, some of which may share devices.
+This allows **navigate** to be initialized with multiple microscope :ref:`configurations <multiple_microscopes>`, some of which may share devices.

 .. code-block:: python